 Unfortunately, Google’s definition of malware doesn’t exactly use a lot of specifics, as definitions tend to grow controversial as time passes.
 This also complicates sites that deal with advertising, as they may unwillingly be spreading dangerous software throughout the Internet.

 Safe web browsing is something that every business owner wants for their company’s network.
 Safe Browsing might help for a while, but eventually, something is bound to happen.
-Your best bet to keep your company’s data safe is to use a Unified Threat Management tool (UTM) from All Business Technologies to cover your bases.
+Your best bet to keep your company’s data safe is to use a Unified Threat Management tool (UTM) from COMPANYNAME to cover your bases.
 Our UTM combines several security measures, such as powerful firewalls, up-to-date antivirus software, and web content filtering to keep your Internet connection as secure as can be.

 It also couldn’t hurt to ask us about our Backup and Disaster Recovery (BDR) solution.
 You can have all of the protection in the world, but in the face of disaster, it won’t do you much good.
 In an event like this, you want to keep your information stored off-site and readily accessible so you can return to normal operations as quickly as possible.